Octophin/scute/readme.md

 * description (string) - Additional information about a field shown to a user
 * type (string) - Used in the template system.
 Currently available types
     * text
-    * textarea
     * select
     * boolean
 * list (object) - A key value pair of list items only used in the select field type
-* listFrom (string) - A function name called to retrieve the list information, this is passed the deviceId and fieldName - e.g `getCountryList(deviceID, fieldName)`.
-List from overwrites anything in list.
-The function should return an object (dictionary) of labels and values like the list parameter takes.
 * excludeFromPresets - SCUTE allows users to save configuration presets, some values don't make sense to save as part of a preset.
 This boolean field allows such a field to be set (for example the friendly name of a device wouldn't make sense to store in a preset used by multiple devices)
 * validateWith - This takes the name of a boolean function that will be called with the field value (it is also passed the device ID and field name).
 For example `checkIfDate(value, deviceID, fieldName)`